Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Meals during the luxury Everest Base Camp Trek

 During your Luxury Everest Base Camp Trek, you will enjoy typical Nepalese food and international cuisine (Tibetan, Continental, Indian, etc.).
 Be sure the lodges or teahouses will provide breakfast, lunch, and dinner per their available menu.
 You may get opportunities for farewell dinners.
-During this trip, you are free to choose from all available meal options.
+During this trip, you are free to choose any available meal option.
 While there are no restrictions on the types of food you can select, please be mindful of not wasting food.
 If you do waste food, you will be responsible for paying the full cost of your meals.
 Please note that hot water, hot chocolate, pots of tea or coffee, soups, etc, are not included in this package.

 Trip Information